First case of coronavirus in Wales as two more confirmed in England

 No other guests or staff at the hotel have been infected and the remaining 600 holidaymakers from 25 different countries are to be quarantined for 14 days.

-Airline Jet2 has said it will not fly back any people who have been staying at the hotel until they have tested negative for the illness.
+Airline Jet2 has said it will not fly back any people who have been staying at the hotel until they have tested negative for the illness, or until the incubation period has passed.

-The airline said on Thursday night: “We will not fly any customer who has stayed at the H10 Costa Adeje Palace during the quarantine, until this incubation period has passed or unless they have been explicitly tested for Covid-19 by a recognised authority and are confirmed as clear of the virus.”

 Two Britons were among eight people being monitored on board a cruise ship that was turned back by the Dominican Republic.